 Jim has experience and ongoing interest in treating clients with OCD, personality vulnerabilities and trauma including PTSD.
 He is also interested in continuing to work in the areas of masculinity, life-transition and self-actualisation.
 His easy-going nature and person-focused style allow him to build strong therapeutic relationships with his clients.

 BSci, BPsych(Hons), MClinPsych

-Zorah is a clinically trained psychologist who enjoys working with children, adolescents, and adults.
-Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy and acceptance and commitment therapy (ACT), and eye-movement desensitisation and reprocessing (EMDR).
+Zorah is a clinical psychologist who enjoys working with adolescents and adults.
+Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and eye-movement desensitisation and reprocessing (EMDR).

-Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, anger management, and PTSD.
-She has a special interest in working with children and young people struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
+Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, and trauma related disorders.
+She has a special interest in working with those struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
 Zorah is a registered NDIS provider.

 Zorah also enjoys assessment work and is experienced with cognitive assessment including determining adaptive skills, learning difficulties, intellectual disability, and giftedness.